 6. You manipulate people.

-It is hard to admit, let alone talk about how you may be manipulating people.
+It is hard to admit, let alone talk about how you may be manipulating people when you are stuck in a toxic relationship with yourself.
 Some examples are:

 - Judging others